MeetPatel0090/world-life-expectancy-eda/README.md

 - `Year`: Year of the recorded data.
 - `LifeExpectancy`: Average life expectancy in that year.
 - `OtherColumns`: Any other relevant columns in the dataset.

+## Data Cleaning
+The dataset required some cleaning to ensure accuracy and consistency.
+The following steps were taken to clean the data:

+1. **Remove Duplicates:**
+   - Identify and remove any duplicate rows.

+2. **Handle Missing Values:**
+   - Investigate and handle missing values appropriately (e.g., imputation, removal).

+3. **Standardize Formats:**
+   - Ensure consistent formatting for columns like dates and country names.

+4. **Correct Errors:**
+   - Identify and correct any obvious errors in the data.

+### Data Cleaning Script
+The data cleaning process is documented in the `data_cleaning/clean_data.sql` script.
+You can find the script [here](data_cleaning/clean_data.sql).

 ## Installation
 To set up the project locally, follow these steps: